THE LYNN SUTTON BRIDGE RAILWAY

 The M&GN took control of the Lynn Sutton Bridge line, as well as the Peterborough, Wisbech, and Bourne lines to the West, the Lynn Fakenham line, the Norwich city, Cromer, and Great Yarmouth lines, and the Melton Constable works and junction to the East.

-Part of the closure was rumoured to be that the bridge that crossed the river ouse at South Lynn was beyond repair, and constructing a new railway bridge would have cost more than the railway was making.
+Part of the closure was rumoured to be that the bridge that crossed the River Ouse at South Lynn was beyond repair, and constructing a new railway bridge would have cost more than the railway was making.

 South Lynn.

-It opened on the 1st of January 1886 and closed to passengers on the 2nd of March 1959 and 1966 as a coal depot.
+It opened on January 1, 1886, and closed to passengers on March 2, 1959.
+It remained open as a coal depot until 1966.

 Sutton Bridge.